Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 }
 ```

-The point cloud is no longer distorting in non-linear ways.
+The point cloud is no longer distorting in nonlinear ways.
 That's nice.
 But the separable states aren't doing what I expected: they're making a line across the center.
 I can't tell them apart from correlated states anymore.